CERSGIS/Google-Earth-Engine-Training/training/exercises/module1_exercise.md

   </tr>
 </table>

-2. Write a function GEE to  add 3 to each number in the list **mylist**
+2. Write a function GEE to  add 3 to each number in the list **mylist**.Declare a variable and assign to the function._print results_

 > :pushpin: Expected Results <br>